i2002/proiect-tss/README.md

 First of all, we shall understand the use and need of equivalence classes.
 In testing, equivalence classes represent partitioning the inputs into groups also known as classes, where we assume the method would have a similar behaviour for every input group.
 For the purpose of this project, we will consider the GetDataLength() method and we will write the equivalence classes for it.

-For this method, the input is a but sequence starting at some position, The behaviour depends on how the first byte looks, especially the highest bit.
-Let's have a look at the method:
+For this method, the input is a byte sequence starting at some position, The behaviour depends on how the first byte looks, especially the highest bit.
+The method looks like this:

 ```
 public int GetDataLength(ReadOnlySpan<byte> buffer, ref int position)